openregister/deployment/README.md

 ## Add credentials to managing-registers

-Get the credentials from `registers-pass` `registers-pass show beta/app/mint/$register-name`
+Get the credentials from registers-pass:

+`registers-pass show beta/app/mint/$register-name`

 Ensure you have the `RAILS_MASTER_KEY` environment variable set: